Should I Turn My Fish Tank Light off at Night? Find The Answer

 Even in the natural environment, plants are exposed to light for 12 hours and darkness for another 12 hours.
 Overexposure to light can create free radicals in plants, generating reactive oxygen species that may destroy the plant.

-Another negative effect of lighting your aquarium at night is that it leads to an algae bloom.
+Another adverse effect of lighting your aquarium at night is that it leads to an algae bloom.
 Algae thrive when exposed to light.
 The more lights they are exposed to ( natural or artificial), the faster they grow and multiply.

 Green algae photosynthesize just like plants.
 The only difference between them is that green algae can make food through photosynthesis for 24 hours, leading to the overgrowth of algae in the aquarium.
 This can negatively affect the aquarium ecosystem.